newrelic-experimental/newrelic-cloudformation-resource-providers-common/STACK_CONFIGURATION_COMMON.md

 If you use a reserved Variable your value will be overwritten by the system.

 ### Tags
-`Tags` is a list of key/value pairs (string/string) (yaml object) that are attached Created/Updated entity with the [NerdGraph Tagging API](https://docs.newrelic.com/docs/apis/nerdgraph/examples/nerdgraph-tagging-api-tutorial/)
+`Tags` is a list of key/value pairs (string/string) (yaml object) that are attached to the Created/Updated entity with the [NerdGraph Tagging API](https://docs.newrelic.com/docs/apis/nerdgraph/examples/nerdgraph-tagging-api-tutorial/)

 A `Create` operation uses the `taggingAddTagsToEntity` mutation, an `Update` operatino uses the `taggingReplaceTagsOnEntity` mutation.